Eugenio161288/emonitor/README.md

 Main components:

-**Identity Server**: protects resosurces, authenticates clients, validates tokens, registers new users.
+**Identity Server**: protects resources, authenticates clients, validates tokens, registers new users.
 OpenID Connect and OAuth 2.0 protocols are used

 **Identity DB**: DB that stores user identities and operation data (codes, tokens etc.).
 The relational DB (SQL Server) is used here.